GilbertAshivaka/GilbertAshivaka/README.md

 # 💫 About Me:
-Python developer good at creating desktop applications using PyQt.
-Also working on User Interface designs and applications using Qt and C++ backend.
-I also do machine learning (Keras) and niche AI stuff.<br>
+C++ and Python developer good at creating desktop applications using Qt/Qml & C++ and PyQt.
+Also working on getting better at Machine Learning and AI from first principles (the niche stuff :) ).
+AI/ML stack - Keras & Tensorflow, still learning Pytorch.<br>

 ## 🌐 Socials: